Yuanyun-Yong/Horror-Game/README.md

 /*
 - Health bar on the top left of the screen
 - Log book on bottom left of the screen (details events happened, current objectives)
-  - Log book is Dr Frankenstein's research
+  - Log book is Dr Frankenstein's research/ journal
+    -

 - Gameplay:
   - WASD to move